ipython/ipython-website/faq.rst

 ---------------------------
- Q. Am I doing something foolish, or is this a limitation of using ipython with doctest?
+Why doesn't running doctests from within IPython work?
 ---------------------------
-**Answer:** The latter, I'm afraid, but there's a workaround.
+This is a known problem, but there's a workaround.
 The reason, deep down, is a clash between ipython's modification of sys.displayhook so you get nice output prompts, and the fact that the exec builtin is internally hardcoded to run sys.displayhook.
 So ipython collides with doctest (which uses 'exec') and all hell breaks loose.

 Fernando Perez fperez.net at gmail.com